-The NIS product is downloaded in a single zipped file for each year which contains several datarelated files and accompanying documentation.
-The four data-related files include the following compressed files:
+The NIS product is downloaded in a single zipped file for each year which contains several datarelated compressed files and accompanying documentation.
+The four data-related files generally include the following:

 - Inpatient Core File: This inpatient discharge-level file contains a sample of hospital discharge records from participating States.
-The unit of observation is an inpatient stay record.
-A list of data elements in the Inpatient Core File for 2015 is provided in Table 1 of Appendix III. - This file is available in all years of the NIS. - In the 2015 NIS, diagnoses and procedures and related data elements have been moved out of the Core File and into the Diagnosis and Procedure Groups Files. - Diagnosis and Procedure Groups File: This discharge-level file contains data elements derived from AHRQ software tools based on the diagnostic and procedure information in the HCUP databases.
-The unit of observation is an inpatient stay record.
-A list of data elements in the Diagnosis and Procedure Groups files in 2015 are provided in Table 4 of Appendix III. - This file is available beginning with the 2005 NIS. - Linkage between the Inpatient Core file and the Diagnosis and Procedure Groups file - Prior to the 2012 NIS, the HCUP unique record identifier (KEY) provided the linkage between the Core file and the Diagnosis and Procedure Groups file. - Beginning with the 2012 NIS, the unique NIS record number (KEY_NIS) provides the linkage between the Core files and the Diagnosis and Procedure Groups file. - Two Diagnosis and Procedure Groups files for the 2015 NIS - Nine months of the 2015 data with ICD-9-CM codes (discharges from January 1, 2015 September 30, 2015) are in the Diagnosis and Procedure Groups File labeled Q1Q3.
-The Q1Q3 file includes diagnosis and procedure codes in addition to data elements based on ICD-9-CM codes such as Diagnosis Related Groups (DRGs), Clinical Classification Software (CCS) categories for diagnoses and procedures, and other data elements derived from AHRQ software tools.
+The unit of observation is an inpatient stay record. - This file is available in all years of the NIS. - Diagnosis and Procedure Groups File: This discharge-level file contains data elements derived from AHRQ software tools based on the diagnostic and procedure information in the HCUP databases.
+The unit of observation is an inpatient stay record. - o This file is available from 2005 to 2015 and not available in 2016. - Linkage between the Inpatient Core file and the Diagnosis and Procedure Groups file - Prior to the 2012 NIS, the HCUP unique record identifier (KEY) provided the linkage between the Core file and the Diagnosis and Procedure Groups file. - Beginning with the 2012 NIS, the unique NIS record number (KEY\NIS) provides the linkage between the Core files and the Diagnosis and Procedure Groups file. - Disease Severity Measures File: This discharge-level file contains information from two different sets of disease severity measures.

-- Three months of 2015 data with ICD-10-CM/PCS codes (discharges from October 1, 2015 - December 31, 2015) are in the Diagnosis and Procedure Groups File labeled Q4.
-The Q4 file includes the ICD-10-CM/PCS diagnosis and procedure codes in data elements with the prefix "I10".
-Data elements derived from AHRQ software tools are not available in the Q4 file because the ICD-10-CM/PCS versions are still under development.6 - Disease Severity Measures File: This discharge-level file contains information from two different sets of disease severity measures.
 Information from the severity file is to be used in conjunction with the Inpatient Core file.
-The unit of observation is an inpatient stay record.
-A list of data elements in the Disease Severity Measures files for 2015 are provided in Table 3 of Appendix III. - This file is available beginning with the 2002 NIS. - $\circ\,$ Linkage between the Inpatient Core file and the Disease Severity Measures file - Prior to the 2012 NIS, the HCUP unique record identifier (KEY) provided the linkage between the Core files and the Disease Severity Measures file. - Beginning with the 2012 NIS, the unique NIS record number (KEY_NIS) provides the linkage between the Core files and the Disease Severity Measures file. - $\,\circ\,$ Two Disease Severity Measures files for the 2015 NIS - Nine months of the 2015 data with data elements based on ICD-9-CM codes (discharges from January 1, 2015 - September 30, 2015) are in the Disease Severity Measures File labeled Q1Q3. - Three months of 2015 data with data elements based on ICD-10-CM/PCS codes (discharges from October 1, 2015 - December 31, 2015) are in the Severity File labeled Q4.
-The Elixhauser Comorbidity Software indicators are not available in the Q4 file because the ICD-10-CM version of the software is still under development. - Hospital Weights File: This hospital-level file contains one observation for each hospital included in the NIS and contains weights and variance estimation data elements, as well as linkage data elements.
-The unit of observation is the hospital.
-A list of data elements in the Hospital Weights File for 2015 is provided in Table 2 of Appendix III. - This file is available in all years of the NIS. - Linkage between the Inpatient Core file and the Hospital Weights File - Prior to the 2012 NIS, the HCUP hospital identifier (HOSPID) provided the linkage between the NIS Inpatient Core files and the Hospital Weights file. - Beginning with the 2012 NIS, the NIS hospital number (HOSP_NIS) provides the linkage between the NIS Inpatient Core files and the Hospital Weights file.
-The HOSP_NIS values are reassigned each year, so they cannot be used to link hospitals across years.
+The unit of observation is an inpatient stay record. - o This file is available beginning with the 2002 NIS. - Linkage between the Inpatient Core file and the Disease Severity Measures file - Prior to the 2012 NIS, the HCUP unique record identifier (KEY) provided the linkage between the Core files and the Disease Severity Measures file. - Beginning with the 2012 NIS, the unique NIS record number (KEY\NIS) provides the linkage between the Core files and the Disease Severity Measures file. - Hospital Weights File: This hospital-level file contains one observation for each hospital included in the NIS and contains weights and variance estimation data elements, as well as linkage data elements.
+The unit of observation is the hospital. - o This file is available in all years of the NIS. - o Linkage between the Inpatient Core file and the Hospital Weights File - Prior to the 2012 NIS, the HCUP hospital identifier (HOSPID) provided the linkage between the NIS Inpatient Core files and the Hospital Weights file. - Beginning with the 2012 NIS, the NIS hospital number (HOSP\NIS) provides the linkage between the NIS Inpatient Core files and the Hospital Weights file.
+The HOSP\NIS values are reassigned each year, so they cannot be used to link hospitals across years.